Experience Nature in the Valley of Mountain Huts

 - Schuhflickersee

-A nature trail leads from the valley head in Hüttschlag, alongside a stream and into Schödertal.
-45 info boards along the way teach you all about animals, plants, geology, as well as the history of Grossarltal.
+A nature trail with about 45 display boards leads from the valley head in Hüttschlag along the stream into the Schödertal.
+It provides information about animals, plants, geology, and the history of Grossarltal.

-Highlights along the path include Kreealm waterfall, the Ötzlsee, a natural Kneipp-therapy opportunity and, of course, Schödersee lake.
+Highlights along the way include Kreealm Waterfall, Ötzlsee, the natural Kneipp spa, and of course, the Schödersee itself.

-If you wish, and if you are in good physical condition, you can also continue your hike through this area of high-alpine virgin forest.
-After around 3 hours, you will reach the Arlscharte (elev.
-2,252 m) with glorious views of the Hochalmspitze, Ankogel, as well as the Maltastausee with its imposing dam.
+If you're up for more and have the stamina, you can continue walking through this high-alpine, virgin forest landscape.
+After about 3 hours of hiking, you will reach the Arlscharte (2,252 m) with a magnificent view of the Hochalmspitze, Ankogel, and the Maltastausee with its impressive dam.

-The following areas are home to the most wild animals in Grossarltal:
+The following areas are among the richest in wildlife in Grossarltal:

-- On the way from the Filzmoosalm to the Bichlalm
+- On the way from the Filzmoosalm to Bichlalm

 - Kreealmen